-My team has been working on one of our applications (Twine) for over two years now and we’ve learned a lot about making the right decisions when it comes to choosing the technology.
+My team has been working on web applications for over two years now and we’ve learned a lot about making the right decisions when it comes to choosing technology.

 When your technology choice is more important than ever, but the ecosystem more complex than ever, how do you decide what to use?

 Well, with plenty of experience in making both the right and wrong technology choices, there are three questions I like to ask:

 Is the technology fit for purpose?